LukvonStrom/LukvonStrom/README.md

 ### Hi there 👋
 My name is Lukas.
 I dedicate most of my professional time to working with the (AWS) cloud technologies.
-I'm espescially focused on all things serverless.
+I'm especially focused on all things serverless.

 <!--
 **LukvonStrom/LukvonStrom** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.